withastro/docs/src/pages/en/reference/api-reference.md

 See also: [`Astro.url`](#astrourl)

 :::note
-With the default `output: 'static'` configuration, `Astro.request.url` does not contain search parameters, like `?foo=bar`, as it's not possible to determine them ahead of time during static builds.
+With the default `output: 'static'` option, `Astro.request.url` does not contain search parameters, like `?foo=bar`, as it's not possible to determine them ahead of time during static builds.
 However in `output: 'server'` mode, `Astro.request.url` does contain search parameters as it can be determined from a server request.
 :::

 ### `Astro.response`